asarum-ecological/2025_TyphaMorph/README.md

-# Repository for Stewart, Buckholtz et al. (2023)
+# Repository for Buckholtz & Stewart et al. (2024)

 ![Cattail](https://github.com/asarum-ecological/2023_TyphaMorph/blob/cd9ff2fab316cc6e35af3f346def201c96ad3e4e/Picture.jpg)

-Welcome to the repository for our journal article entitled "Macroscopic traits effectively identify hybrid cattail (<i>Typha</i> × <i>glauca</i>) in the Fraser River Estuary, British Columbia ", which was published in XXXX in 2023.
+Welcome to the repository for our journal article entitled "Macroscopic traits effectively identify hybrid cattail (<i>Typha</i> × <i>glauca</i>) in the Fraser River Estuary, British Columbia ", which was published in Estuaries and Coasts in 2024.

 You will find the following in this repository: